AwrelH/FootyQuiz/README.md

 The project was deployed to GitHub Pages using the following steps...

 1. Go to GitHub and locate the [right repository](https://github.com/AwrelH/FootyQuiz)
-2. Go to "`settings`" on the menu.
+2. Go to `settings` on the menu.
-3. Click on "`Pages`" Section.
+3. Click on `Pages` Section.
-4. Under "`Source`", change the dropdown option from "`None`" to "`main`".
+4. Under `Source`, change the dropdown option from `None` to `main`.
 5. Save the changes and let github do its work.
-6. Within a couple of minutes you page is hosted on github and you get a link above "`Source`".
+6. Within a couple of minutes you page is hosted on github and you get a link above `Source`.

 ## Credits

 ### Code
-- Code regarding the form on contact.html is taken from [emailJS](https://www.emailjs.com/docs/tutorial/creating-contact-form/).
+- Code regarding the form on contact.html is taken from [emailJS], it was added in the HTML as pointed out, tried to move it to the script.js but with less success. (https://www.emailjs.com/docs/tutorial/creating-contact-form/).
 - Instructions from (https://tutorial.eyehunts.com/js/how-to-press-enter-key-programmatically-in-javascript-example-code/) how to apply keypress.
 - w3school - https://www.w3schools.com/jsref/met_form_reset.asp - was used to reset the form after informations was sent.